Design Camp

 Join us for KU Design Camp and enjoy a valuable educational experience while working on projects that enhance your creative portfolio.
 KU Design Camp is a pre-college summer program offered to high school students who are entering their sophomore, junior, or senior year and are interested in Architecture or Design.
-Students learn in hands-on workshops taught by KU School of Architecture & Design faculty.
+Students attend week-long morning and afternoon workshops taught by KU School of Architecture & Design faculty and get to experience residential campus life.

 Instructor: Ann Alcasabas